-The Technical Department of the BTBA is currently lead by Paul Le Manquais as Head of Technical Services (Head Tech) reporting to the Vice Chairman/Governance.
+The Technical Department of the BTBA is currently lead by Paul Le Manquais as Head of Technical Services (Head Tech) reporting to the Director of Sport Development.

 The Head Tech leads a team of qualified inspectors in undertaking inspections requested by centres.
 These are normally undertaken on an annual basis but subject to major work (e.g. a resurface, synthetic overlays pin deck replacement) then an inspection should be undertaken as soon as possible after the work is complete.
 This assures that the work complies with current standards and is within tolerances.
 This can also act as an independent quality check for centre operators.